michaelchimento/logistic_regrets/intro_to_logistic_reg.md

 1 indicate a positive relationship, with decimal following one being interpreted as the percent increase in the odds of choosing correctly per trial (here, approximate 10% more likely to choose correct per trial).
-To recover the specific probability of choosing the correct feeder at a given trial, we can plug in values.
+To recover the point estimate of the specific probability of choosing the correct feeder at a given trial, we can plug in values.

 ``` r
 log_to_prob(coef(m1)[1] + coef(m1)[2]*1)